Grantee Research Project Results

 Eligible students will receive support for their junior and senior years of undergraduate study and for an internship at an EPA facility during the summer between their junior and senior years.
 The fellowship provides up to $20,700 per year of academic support and up to $8,600 of internship support for the three-month summer period, for a total of up to $50,000 for the two year period.

-American Association for the Advancement of Science (AAAS) Science and Engineering Fellows Program
+American Association for the Advancement of Science (AAAS) Science and Engineering Fellowship Program

-Since 1981, EPA's NCER has managed the AAAS Science and Engineering Fellows Program, in cooperation with the American Association for the Advancement of Science (AAAS).
+Since 1981, EPA's NCER has managed the AAAS Science and Engineering Fellowship Program, in cooperation with the American Association for the Advancement of Science (AAAS).
 The fellowship program is designed to provide an opportunity to learn first-hand how scientific and technological information is used in environmental policy-making; to provide a unique public policy learning experience; to demonstrate the value of science, technology, and economics in addressing societal problems; and to make practical contributions to the more effective use of scientific and technical knowledge in the programs of the U.S. government.
-Fellows will work in offices throughout the EPA on projects of mutual interest to the Fellows and the hosting offices.
+Participants in the program will work in offices throughout the EPA on projects of mutual interest to the Fellowship participants and the hosting offices.
 Applications are accepted by AAAS in the fall of each year.
 For more information go to the AAAS fellowship site: Science & Technology Policy Fellowships

 Association of Schools and Programs of Public Health (ASPPH)/EPA Fellowship Program